Africa's Billionaire, Dangote

 Quotes by Dangote

-"Every morning when I wake up, I make up my mind to solve as many problems, before retiring home."
+"Don’t kill the competition.
+Competition is healthy for businesses.
+It keeps you the entrepreneur on your toes.""Every morning when I wake up, I make up my mind to solve as many problems, before retiring home."

 "In whatever you do, strive to be the best at it ."